You will not find a more distinctive mountain anywhere in the world than Mt. Fuji.

 Mitch with the Japanese Alps in the background.

-Tim is originally from the US and speaks English and conversational Japanese having lived and worked in Japan for 10 years.
-As with all PJAMM endorsements, they are purely to assist our viewers in experiencing climbs throughout the world and are made only in relation to products and services that we sincerely believe in and appreciate – we receive absolutely no financial benefit from our endorsements.
+Tim is originally from the US and speaks English and conversational Japanese, having lived and worked in Japan for 10 years.
+As with all PJAMM endorsements, they are purely to assist our readers in experiencing climbs throughout the world, and are made only in relation to products and services that we sincerely believe in and appreciate – we receive absolutely no financial benefit from our endorsements.
 With that qualification, we unequivocally and wholeheartedly recommend using Tim Smith and Astuto for any cycling trip you are interested in that is anywhere near Tokyo, Mt.
 Fuji and/or the Japanese Alps.
+Tim’s business has “ongoing cycling excursions and rentals available almost year round” for anyone wishing to climb or ride Fuji.
+Find out more on Astuto’s website here.

 HIKING FROM 5TH STATION TO MT.
 FUJI SUMMIT

-Big-time adventurer Kyle Stanton-Wyman, Bremerton, WA writes for the hike up to Mt.
+Big-time adventurer Kyle Stanton-Wyman of Bremerton, WA writes for the hike up to Mt.
 Fuji (as part of our bike-hike sometime in the future):

 In regards to a Fuji summer summit - yes I have done that once and it is much more achievable.
 I climbed the Gotemba route in August of '18 during the official climbing season.
-Strava link for details and photos: https://www.strava.com/activities/1153817882/overview
+Strava link for details and photos.

 Fuji (when snow free) is a 'simple' hike and doesn't require any technical climbing skills or equipment, but it is still a very strenuous hike.
 Gotemba is the longest of the four routes at 7,400 vft, and the other three are around 4,000 vft.
 Beware that you might suffer from the high altitude, given the summit is at 12,388 ft.
 It is most popular to start the hike pre-dawn, and summit in time for sunrise as that is typically when the weather is clearest.
 Given the peak's isolated nature, it is often obscured in clouds by the afternoon.
 Also be warned that the three shorter trails are EXTREMELY busy during the official climbing season, especially on weekends (check out the picture of the traffic jam of hikers on my strava link).
 During the official climbing season there are also open noodle huts selling food and water on the summit.
 Outside the official climbing season, the summit may still be relatively snow free and easy to hike, especially in early fall, and there will be far fewer people, but no services.

-Lastly, here are the three rules for off season climbing: http://www.fujisan-climb.jp/en/risk/guidelines.html
+Lastly, here are the three rules for off season climbing.

 Although the website says it's "prohibited", that's a mis-translation.
 They just want to make sure you are fully prepared for the conditions.